jrsmth/spring/content/03-dependency-injection/README.md

         * As a command-line parameter: `-Dspring.profiles.active=PROFILE_NAME>`
     * When a non-default profile is active, configuration from the `application-<PROFILE_NAME>.properties` file will be applied
         * By the same token, the default profile is always active and so the 'default' `application.properties` file is always applied
+            * Therefore, we do not have to repeat properties in our non-default profiles
+                * We can avoid duplication by putting as much generalised config into the default `application.properties`
+            * Note, `application-default.yml` is functionally equivalent to `application.properties`